-Let the experienced bankruptcy attorneys at PERENICH The Law Firm help.
+Let the experienced bankruptcy creditor protection attorneys at PERENICH The Law Firm help.
 As Tampa Bay bankruptcy attorneys with offices in Clearwater, Tampa, St. Petersburg, Tarpon Springs, and New Port Richey, we understand that things happen to us in life that we don’t expect.

 Foreclosure and unemployment are at an all time high.
-If you have lost your job or your home, or if you have suffered through a painful divorce, you may find yourself in buried deep financial debt and in need of one of our bankruptcy lawyers.
+If you have lost your job or your home, or if you have suffered through a painful divorce, you may find yourself buried in deep financial debt and in need of one of our bankruptcy lawyers.
 If you are about to lose a home or an investment property, before you make your next move you should know your rights.
 Our Tampa Bay bankruptcy attorneys are here to help explain those rights to you.

 At PERENICH The Law Firm, our personal bankruptcy attorneys have over 20 years of experience and have represented thousands of consumers and businesses in bankruptcy cases.